Sshahryar/Early-Java-Programs-/README.md

 Sshahryar ran these many kilometers = 45.0

 In this scenario of the code, the first length was entered as 10(km), the second length as 15(km) and the third as 20(km).
-After adding the runner's name (in this case Sshahryar) the final output is: (Runner name) ran these many kilometers = (km's), in this case: Sshahryar ran these many kilometers = 45.0.
+After adding the runner's name (in this case Sshahryar) the final output is: (Runner name) ran these many kilometers = (km's): Sshahryar ran these many kilometers = 45.0.

 __